Roger Wicker: Early life and education

 Wicker attended the University of Mississippi, where he was a member of the Sigma Nu fraternity and student body president.
 He was inducted into Omicron Delta Kappa for his student leadership and academic merit.
 He earned a bachelor's degree in journalism and political science in 1973 and a J.D. degree in 1975 from the university.

-After graduation, Wicker commissioned into the United States Air Force as a Judge Advocate from 1976 to 1980.
-Starting in 1980, he was a member of the Air Force Reserve; he retired from the reserve in 2003 as a lieutenant colonel.
+After graduation, Wicker commissioned into the United States Air Force as a judge-advocate from 1976 to 1980.
+Starting in 1980, he was a member of the Air Force Reserve Command; he retired from the reserve in 2003 as a lieutenant colonel.